Home

 Citrus Juices and Zest

-Citrus fruitsKeep plenty of fresh lemons, limes and oranges on hand for their tangy juice and flavorful zest.
-The sparkling nip of citrus juice brings out flat or hidden flavors of most foods and provides a nice acidic boost to roasted or sautéed veggies.
-Orange juice adds a sweet twang to pork, chicken and is marvelous on baked sweet potatoes.
+The sparkling nip of citrus juice brings out flat or hidden flavors of most foods and provides a nice acidic boost to roasted or sauteed veggies.
+Orange juice adds a tangy sweetness to pork and chicken and is marvelous on baked sweet potatoes.
 A good splash of lemon juice can help reduce the amount of salt used.

-Use this fruity, herb paste as a marinade and tenderizer for lamb, pork or chicken.
-Place meat or poultry in a plastic Ziploc bag.
-Pour in marinade, distribute marinade as you squeeze the air from the bag and seal.
-Marinade in the fridge from 4 to 6 hours.
+• Use this fruity, herb paste as a marinade and tenderizer for lamb, pork or chicken.
+Place meat or poultry in a plastic Ziploc bag

 Slow-Roasted Lemon Chicken Recipe